adarSonmez/ZeroWasteFoodPlatform.BE/README.md

-# SmartMarket Solution
+# ZeroWasteFoodPlatform

-SmartMarket is a modular, scalable .NET 8 solution for modern retail and analytics platforms.
+ZeroWasteFoodPlatform is a modular, scalable .NET 8 solution for modern retail and analytics platforms.
 It provides robust APIs, business logic, data access, and domain modeling for supermarket chains, product management, customer engagement, and AI-driven recommendations.

 ## Solution Structure